Suphachai Chearavanont: 2019-2025: CP Group projects

+In January 2026, Suphachai became founder, chairman and CEO of Arise Ventures Group Co., Ltd.

 Speaking and writing

 Chearavanont has published articles on business and building responsible supply chains, and also speaks publicly on corporate and social topics.
 Among other high-profile talks, Chearavanont gave the keynote speech at "2019 Social Business Day" in Thailand.
 He was also co-chair of the World Economic Forum's "Annual Meeting of New Champions" in Dalian, China in July 2019.
 He has written articles for the World Economic Forum on responsible supply chains.
-In June 2020, he spoke during a United Nations online seminar on corporate sustainability during the Covid-19 pandemic.
+In June 2020, he spoke during a United Nations online seminar on corporate sustainability during the COVID-19 pandemic.

 Corporate boards

 An executive director of C.P.
 Pokphand Co., Ltd since 2008 and a current vice chairman, he is also vice chairman of both the Charoen Pokphand Foods Public Company Limited and CP ALL Public Company Limited subsidiaries.
 Other current positions include serving as chairman of True Corporation and a director of True subsidiaries such as TrueMove and TrueVisions.
 Previously chairman of Wire & Wireless, from 2000 until 2005 he was chairman of Freewill Solutions and afterwards remained on the board.